 The aquarium holds a whopping 5.99 million gallons of saltwater.
 All told, the park's seven themed areas contain an incredible 12.87 million gallons of saltwater and freshwater.

 Chimelong Ocean Kingdom "will be the first great Asian theme park combining animal exhibits, themed entertainment shows, and thrill rides," PGAV Destinations, the park's lead strategist, planner, designer, and product developer, noted in a statement.
-Click above for a gallery of the aquarium.

 If this sounds vaguely familiar to a certain Florida destination, it's not a coincidence.
 The developer, Guangdong Chimelong Group, led by Su Zhigang slated it to be "the Orlando of China."